jannis-kiriasis/digibooking/README.md

 ![Color Palette](./README-files/color-palette.png)

-All the colours have been tested for accessibility and achieved WCAG AA at minimum.
+All the colours have been tested for accessibility and most of the site achieved a WCAG AAA.
+The white and bold text on the orange background was the only area getting a WCAG AA score.
 - [Colour contrast test: Orange on dark blue](https://webaim.org/resources/contrastchecker/?fcolor=EF695D&bcolor=201767) - Used for navigation links hover color with bold attribute.
 - [Colour contrast test: White on dark blue](https://webaim.org/resources/contrastchecker/?fcolor=FFFFFF&bcolor=201767) - Used in the header, footer and button colour hover on screens below 825px wide.
 - [Colour contrast test: White on orange](https://webaim.org/resources/contrastchecker/?fcolor=FFFFFF&bcolor=EF695D) - Used on buttons with bold attribute (large text).